johnf24/selenium-automation-project/README.md

 2. Automation project that checks the title of a website using the Selenium testing framework with TestNG.
 This test was written in Java.

+3. Automation project that navigates to a website, fills out a form and downloads a file using the Selenium testing framework with TestNG.
+This test was written in Java.

 ### Software Requirements

 Selenium Webdriver, Ruby 2.6.1, Java SE 12, Chrome Webdriver